 A greyish species with a reddish face and frons and yellow abdomen (often darkened basely).
 Occiput, orbits, proboscis and thoracic pleura all grey.
 Thoracic dorsum and scutellum dark brown.
 Legs yellow, front femora darkened basely.
 Palpi yellow and flattened so that they are broader than they are thick.
 Both cross-veins strongly and broadly darkened and with a less intense cloud at the tip of vein R{4+5} giving the wings a spotted appearance.
-Wing length: $3 \cdot 6.3 \text{ mm}(1)$; $9 \cdot 5.2 - 6.0 - 6.5 \text{ mm}(4)$.
+Wing length: \bigcirc 6.3 mm (1); \bigcirc 5.3 - 6.1 - 6.5 mm (4).

 This is a scarce species which appears to be confined to the Central Highlands of Scotland where it was regarded as locally frequent along the Rivers Spey and Dee although with a wide scatter of records in Inverness, Perth and Grampian.
-But there do not appear to be any recent records and in a number of visits to the Speyside area over the last decade, I have not been able to find it.
+But there do not appear to be any recent records and, in a number of visits to the Speyside area over the last decade, I have not been able to find it.
 (There is a single recent record on the NBN from northern England.
 I know of no other records outside Scotland, so I think this needs checking!)
 It is thought to belong to the dung breeding group of Scathophaga species, but is not recorded from cow dung.
 Deer dung is a possibility that deserves investigation.
 Although it appears to have a long flight season, specimens do seem to have been taken more frequently late in the year with a number dated from as late as October.
 RDB3 according to Falk (1991).
+It has been recorded from 13 hectads in total and from 4 since 1990.
+Distribution map.